Index configuration

 defined in the Quickwit's config.

 The file storage will not work when running quickwit in distributed mode.
-Today, only the s3 storage is available when running several searcher nodes.
+Instead, AWS S3, Azure Blob Storage, Google Cloud Storage (in s3 interoperability mode) or other S3-compatible storage systems including Scaleway Object Storage and Garage should be used as storage when running several searcher nodes.

 Doc mapping

 The doc mapping defines how a document and the fields it contains are stored and indexed for a given index.
-A document is a collection of named fields, each having its own data type (text, binary, i64, u64, f64).
+A document is a collection of named fields, each having its own data type (text, bytes, datetime, bool, i64, u64, f64, ip, json).

 Variable | Description | Default value |